«

 With the hottest part of the day approaching, the bushwhack was a little more difficult than I thought it would be.
 After 40 mins, I arrived at the first major bump along the way to the Evergreen Mt. summit where exposed rocky ridges made for more easy travel and even provided some views of the higher ridgeline beyond.
 A short time later, after crossing a rough ATV track, I emerged onto the summit area — an area comprised of exposed rocky ridges bordered to the south by a steep cliff.
 After exploring the area and crossing the many rocky ridges I was fairly certain I had arrived at the highest point on Evergreen Mt – a large boulder a short distance from the southern cliffs.

 After enjoying the views south from the cliffs, I decided to explore the area further and headed west along the exposed (rock mixed with grasses) Evergreen Mt. ridge.
 On the north side of the Mountain, I was even able to get cell phone reception where I made a phone call to announce my success.
-Just before descending back into the thicker forest, I intersected with the ATV path which I had crossed further up the Mountain.
+Just before descending back into the thicker forest, I stumbled upon an ATV path, most likely the same ATV path which I had spotted up near the summit of the Mountain.
 I decided to follow it down instead of bushwhacking, which turned out to be a more favourable option than my route in.

 The ATV path first headed west, where just before reaching Sullivan Lake, the trail forked.
-I follow the right branch and continued west to Sullivan Lake where I stopped to take a few photos.
-The ATV path then turned north towards Little Green Lake and eventually passed by the spot I had bushwhacked from on my to Evergreen Mt.
+I turned right at the fork and continued west to Sullivan Lake where I stopped to take a few photos.
+The ATV path then turned north towards Little Green Lake and eventually passed by the spot from which I began the bushwhack up to Evergreen Mountain.
 I stopped to filter water and cool off at the docks on Little Green Lake before heading back up the hill to the Fish and Game camp to retrieve my bike.
 I retraced the remainder of the route in and completed my journey back to my car.

 Gallery: